MRT Line 7 (Metro Manila): Stations

+Upon completion, the line will have 14 stations along its route.
+Only one station, North EDSA, will initially serve as an interchange with the other metro lines, although two more will be interchanges when Line 8 opens.

 Station design and layout

 The stations will have a standard layout, with a concourse level and a platform level.
 The concourse is usually above or below the platform, with stairs, escalators and elevators leading down to the platform level.
 Station concourses will contain ticket booths, which is separated from the platform level by fare gates.
 Most stations will be designed to be barrier-free inside and outside the station, and trains will have spaces for passengers using wheelchairs.

 Stations will either have island platforms and side platforms.

 Rolling stock

 The line will be operated with 108 rail cars in a three-car configuration.
 Hyundai Rotem was awarded a $440.2 million contract to supply 108 metro cars, which will be configured into 36 train sets (3 cars per train set, with plans of expanding up to 6 cars per train set).
 The contractual scope also includes signalling, communications, and power supplies for the metro line.
 All ordered trainsets have undergone the necessary testing and trials.
 After being stored in South Korea since 2018 due to a lack of a depot, the 108 railcars are already in the process of being shipped to the Philippines.
 The first batch of two three-car trainsets arrived in the country on September 6, 2021.
 The trains were then brought from the Port of Manila to Commonwealth Avenue and were laid on the tracks near the Tandang Sora station from September 11 and 12.
 On the other hand, the trains are seen to begin test runs by April 2022.
 As of December 2021, six trainsets were delivered and laid on the tracks near Tandang Sora station, with the latest deliveries of two trains that were laid in November 2021.
 The trains were unveiled on December 16, 2021.
+On November 22, 2023, a series of test trials were made for the train sets parked along Commonwealth Avenue, located between Tandang Sora Station and Don Antonio Station.
+The test was also overseen by Ramon Ang on December 1, 2023, alongside officials from Hyundai Rotem, Korail, and Rhodium 688.
+As of March 4, 2025, 35 train sets, which consisted of 105 train cars, have been delivered into the country and are currently stored within the MRT 7 Depot.